jianwen-xie/Latent-Space-Normalizing-Flow/README.md

 The checkpoints should be downloaded to the ./ckpt folder, e.g., you should have './ckpt/ckpt_000115.pth' for the experiment using SVHN dataset.

-The following commands synthesize 50,000 new images and evaluate the FIDs, as well as reconstruct testing images and report reconstruction errors.
+The following commands synthesize 50,000 new images and evaluate the FIDs.

+If you want to test the reconstruction ability.
+Please add '--testing_reconstruct' into the commands and it will reconstruct testing sets and report reconstruction errors.

 (a) SVHN dataset